A quantitative subspace Balian-Low theorem: An Explicit Local Bound

 \section{An Explicit Local Bound}

-As mentioned in the introduction, we were unable to derive an \emph{explicit} constant $\alpha$ for \eqref{e:main}.
-Nevertheless, we can find a constant $\alpha$ that holds for $(u,\eta)$ close to the lattice $\Lambda$.
+As mentioned in the introduction, we were unable to derive an \emph{explicit} constant $\LowerBound$ for \eqref{e:main}.
+Nevertheless, we can find a constant $\LowerBound$ that is valid for $(u,\eta)$ close to the lattice $\Lambda$.
 For this, however, we have to assume that $(g,\Lambda)$ is an orthonormal sequence.
-The following result makes a first step towards finding such an $\alpha$; it improves Proposition~\ref{p:weak} under the additional assumption of orthonormality.
+The following result makes a first step towards finding such a constant $\LowerBound$; it improves Proposition~\ref{p:weak} under the additional assumption of orthonormality.